Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Background

 \subsection{Mixed Integer Programming}

 A Mixed Integer Program is defined as $\min_{x}\{f(x) = c^Tx~~ |~~ Ax \leq b,~~ x_i \in \mathbb{Z}, ~~i \in \mathcal{I}\}$, where $x \in \mathbb{R}^n$ are the variables to be optimized, $A \in \mathbb{R}^{m \times n}$ and $b \in \mathbb{R}^m$ specify $m$ linear constraints, $c \in \mathbb{R}^n$ specifies the linear objective function, and $\mathcal{I} \subseteq \{1,\ldots,n\}$ is the index set of integer variables.
 If $\mathcal{I} = \emptyset$, the resulting continuous optimization problem is called a \emph{linear program}, which is solvable in polynomial time.
 A \emph{feasible} assignment is a point $x \in \mathbb{R}^n$ that satisfies all the constraints.
-A \emph{complete solver} tries to produce a feasible assignment and a lower bound on the optimal objective value, and given sufficient compute resources will find the optimal assignment or prove that there exists no feasible ones.
+A \emph{complete solver} tries to produce a feasible assignment and a lower bound on the optimal objective value, and given sufficient compute resources will find the optimal assignment or prove that there exists no feasible one.
 A \emph{primal heuristic} (see, e.g., \citealt{berthold2006thesis}) only attempts to find a feasible assignment.
-This work focuses only on primal heuristics and evaluates them only on MIPs with a nonempty feasible set.
+This work focuses on primal heuristics as production applications often only require finding a good feasible assignment quickly.